VIDEO: Black bear surprises Nicholas County principal at school dumpster

-NICHOLAS COUNTY, WV (WOWK) – The principal at Zela Elementary School in Nicholas County got quite a surprise while checking the dumpster this morning.
+NICHOLAS COUNTY, W.Va (WOWK) – The principal at Zela Elementary School in West Virginia’s Nicholas County got quite a surprise while checking the dumpster Monday morning.

 According to security footage posted by the Nicholas County Board of Education, Zela Elementary School Principal James Marsh was unlatching the lid of a dumpster outside the school around 7:15 a.m.
 Monday, May 1.
-As he removed the latch, the lid began to move and a black bear came out of the dumpster!
+As he removed the latch, the lid began to move and a black bear poked its head out of the dumpster, inches away from Marsh.

 The video shows Marsh dart away from the dumpster as he spots the bear.
 The bear then immediately runs in the opposite direction around a shed and toward a wooded area.